politas180/gmod-ai-assistant/README.md

-# 🤖 GMod AI Assistant
+# GMod AI Assistant

 An AI assistant for Garry's Mod that can **actually control your game**!
 Type `!ai spawn 10 zombies` and watch it happen.

-## ✨ Features
+## Features

-- **🗣️ Natural Language Commands**: Just type what you want in chat
+- **Natural Language Commands**: Just type what you want in chat
-- **🛠️ 40+ Game Tools**: Spawn props, NPCs, vehicles, give weapons, change gravity, teleport, and more
+- **40+ Game Tools**: Spawn props, NPCs, vehicles, give weapons, change gravity, teleport, and more
-- **☁️ Cloud & Local AI**: Use free Cerebras API or run AI locally with LM Studio/Ollama
+- **Cloud & Local AI**: Use free Cerebras API or run AI locally with LM Studio/Ollama
-- **📡 Streaming Responses**: Watch the AI think in real-time
+- **Streaming Responses**: Watch the AI think in real-time
-- **🧠 Context Aware**: AI knows your position, health, what you're looking at
+- **Context Aware**: AI knows your position, health, what you're looking at
-- **🤝 AI Live Companion**: Spawn an AI buddy that fights alongside you!
+- **AI Live Companion**: Spawn an AI buddy that fights alongside you!

-## � Installation
+## Installation

 ### Step 1: Subscribe on Steam Workshop
 Subscribe to the addon on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=YOUR_WORKSHOP_ID)